-Work on removing the inflammatory “bad fats” and replacing them with nourishing “good fats.”
-This means eliminating hydrogenated (trans fats) and partially hydrogenated oils as much as possible, which is pretty easy to do if you cook with real fats at home and avoid packaged products or fried foods most of the time.
+Work on removing “bad fats” and replacing them with nourishing “good fats.”
+This means choosing products that are free of hydrogenated (trans fats) and partially hydrogenated oils as much as possible, which is pretty easy to do if you cook with real fats at home and avoid packaged products or fried foods most of the time.

-In addition to nixing trans fats, switch from refined vegetable oils (including soybean oil, canola oil, sunflower and safflower oil), which are linked to heart disease, stroke, diabetes, cancer, etc., and instead use fats like coconut oil, real olive oil or grass-fed butter when cooking.
-We need plenty of good fats for proper nutrient absorption, hormone production, cancer prevention, brain development, weight loss and more, but many of the cheap vegetable oils we consume more and more of only create more chronic inflammation.
+In addition to nixing trans fats, skip refined vegetable oils (including soybean oil, canola oil, sunflower and safflower oil), and instead use healthy fats like coconut oil, real olive oil or grass-fed butter when cooking.

 2. Focus on High-Quality Animal Products

-If you eat a lot of animal proteins (meat, poultry, eggs, fish, diary), you want to make sure you focus on purchasing quality products, since hundreds of studies have link factory farmed meats and commercial dairy with inflammation, cancer and heart disease.
-What makes “clean” animal foods — which have been grass-fed or pasture-raised and are cage-free and wild-caught — different from commercial versions?
+If you eat a lot of animal proteins (meat, poultry, eggs, fish, dairy), you want to make sure you focus on purchasing the best-quality products you can.
+Many studies have linked factory farmed meats and commercial dairy with inflammation, cancer and heart disease.

-Pasteurization of dairy products also poses risks, since this changes the chemical structure of dairy and makes it difficult to digest.
-If you can find it, try raw dairy products, such as yogurt or kefir, which are probiotic foods and immune system boosters.
+If you can find it hard to digest dairy, try raw dairy products, such as yogurt or kefir, which are probiotic foods and immune system boosters.

 3. Remove Added Sugar and Make Your Grains Whole